developgo/aranya/README.md

 ## Performance

-Every `EdgeDevice` object needs to setup a `kubelet` server to serve for `kubectl` commands to execute into certain pods, thus we need to provision node certificates for each one of `EdgeDevice`s' virtual node in cluster, which would take a lot of time for lage scale deployment.
-The performance test was taken on my own `Kubernetes` cluster described in [my homelab](https://github.com/jeffreystoke/homelab) after all the required node certificates has been provisioned.
+Every `EdgeDevice` object needs to setup a `kubelet` server to serve `kubectl` commands which could execute into certain pods, thus we need to provision node certifications for each one of `EdgeDevice`s' virtual node in cluster, which would take a lot of time for lage scale deployment.
+The performance test was taken on my own `Kubernetes` cluster described in [my homelab](https://github.com/jeffreystoke/homelab) after all the required node certifications has been provisioned.

 - Test Workload
   - 1000 EdgeDevice using `gRPC` (generated with `./scripts/gen-deploy-script.sh 1000`)